 How does this all work?

-the site that allows you to dare anyone, a friend or a total stranger to take
+is the site that allows you to dare anyone, a friend, yourself, or even a group of people to

 Example:You want to raise money for a library.
 So you decide youâ€™re going to dare the